treshugart/zeropack/README.md

 * `BABEL_ENV` is always set to the "main" field that triggered the build (i.e. `module`).
 This allows you to customise your babel configuration on a per-build basis using the `env` option, if necessary.
 * If you have `flow-bin` specified as a `devDependency`, each file that is emitted gets a corresponding `.js.flow` file for it.
 * Source maps are automatically output for every file that gets emitted.
+* No builds are currently minified as this is usually done on the consumer's end via their build tooling.

 ## Custom configuration